Blackburn Ripon: Background

-The origins of the Ripon can be traced back to the mid-1920s and the issuing of Air Ministry Specification 21/23, which sought a replacement for the Fleet Air Arm's (FAA) single-seat Dart that could operate both as a torpedo bomber and an reconnaissance aircraft.
+The origins of the Ripon can be traced back to the mid-1920s and the issuing of Air Ministry Specification 21/23, which sought a replacement for the Fleet Air Arm's (FAA) single-seat Dart that could operate both as a torpedo bomber and a reconnaissance aircraft.
 It was stipulated that it should have a two-man crew, comprising a pilot and navigator/gunner to facilitate long-range reconnaissance missions; for the same reason, the aircraft was to have a maximum endurance of at least 12 hours.
 A further requirement was that it should have an interchangeable undercarriage between wheeled and float-equipped configurations, facilitating its operation from both land and sea.

 Blackburn begin work on its response to the specification during 1925, directed by F. A. Bumpus.
 The resulting aircraft, which was designed around the Napier Lion V engine, drew heavily on the preceding Blackburn Velos coastal defence seaplane, having a broadly similar structure with the exception of its use of single-bay wings and the anhedral on the bottom central section.
 The lower mainplane was of a slightly larger span than the lower, while an atypical feature in the form of a lower wing root fairing.
 A single Lewis gun fitted on a rotating mounting around the rear cockpit formed the defensive armament.
 Offensive armaments consisted of six 230lb bombs, or three 520lb bombs, or a single 18-inch torpedo.

 A pair of prototypes were built.
 On 17 April 1926, the first prototype made its maiden flight in a landplane configuration, flown by P. W. S. Bulman.
 On 26 August of that year, the second prototype made its first flight as a seaplane, piloted by J. D. Rennie.
 During December 1926, the Marine Aircraft Experimental Establishment at Felixstowe commenced a formal evaluation of the aircraft.
 Initial trials against its competitors, the Handley Page Harrow and the Avro Buffalo, showed that none of the competitors were adequate, so the Ripon was redesigned with an improved engine installation, an enlarged rudder and increased sweepback on the wings.
 The revised aircraft was evaluated and declared to be the winner, after which Blackburn was awarded a production contract for the type.